TechnologyAdvice/fixd/README.md

 Fixd is a JavaScript library for creating reference-free, immutable (frozen) objects.
 It supports immutability on all native types, including deeply nested objects and arrays.

+The use-case Fixd was built around is "locking" reusable fixtures to prevent mutations, an in-turn, side-effects during testing.

 ## Installation

 `npm i fixd --save`